abhiTronix/vidgear/docs/gears/streamgear/overview.md

 ## Mode of Operations

-StreamGear works in two independent modes for transcoding which serves different purposes.
+StreamGear primarily works in two independent modes for transcoding which serves different purposes.
 These modes are as follows:

 ### A. Single-Source Mode